htuncer/machine-learning/projects/capstone/capstone_proposal.md

 ### Project Design
 _(approx. 1 page)_

+* Load the data set: The training data mentioned above will be loaded.
+I will be careful to use the same number of vehicle and non-vehicle image.
+I will check the number of different labels; how different the labels among each other; distribution of images per label; and  if there is any mis-labeled image. type of What are the different type of vehicles exist in the training set.
+The characteristics of the data will be explored.

+* Design the convolutional Neural Network (CNN).

+* Configure training options.

+* Train Faster R-CNN object detector.
+* Evaluate the trained detector.

 In this final section, summarize a theoretical workflow for approaching a solution given the problem.
 Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
 The workflow and discussion that you provide should align with the qualities of the previous sections.
 Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
 The discussion should clearly outline your intended workflow of the capstone project.